CONTACT THE LIBRARY

-The Society’s library, housed in the County Museum, contains a comprehensive collection of books and pamphlets on Buckinghamshire.
+The Society’s library, housed in the County Museum on Church Street, Aylesbury, contains a comprehensive collection of books and pamphlets on Buckinghamshire.
 Subjects covered include:

 There are also some general books on relevant topics together with a collection of archaeological and historical journals, many of which are not found elsewhere in the county.